 Cutting moisture isn’t just about cleaning and making repairs.
 Some plants act as indoor air cleaners while beautifying your home.
 Biological growth can develop in the soil of Bonsai trees, African violets and certain other types, but placing gravel on top of the dirt and avoiding overwatering are easy fixes.
 Peace lilies, on the other hand, remove harmful toxins from the air.
 Spider plants are also perfect for people with allergies or asthma.

 These changes can make your indoor air cleaner, but you may need a longer-term solution.
 An efficient heating and cooling system can improve indoor air quality as well.
 Keep your HVAC system in top condition by changing filters monthly and scheduling routine maintenance.
-Call Derryberry’s Heat & Air today for more information or to schedule an inspection.
+Call Derryberry’s Heat & Air today for more information on how to allergy-proof your home or to schedule an inspection.